HoGentTIN/linux-training-hogent/modules/init/030_init_theory.md

 `kill` a mingetty daemon, it will be restarted automatically.

 This example shows that init respawns mingetty daemons.
-Look at the PID\'s of the last two mingetty processes.
+Look at the PID's of the last two mingetty processes.

     [root@linux ~]# ps -C mingetty
       PID TTY          TIME CMD